 Unlike certain other personal injury claims, a product liability claim is complex and may involve multiple parties who are ultimately responsible for your injuries and losses.
-Seeking the help of an Miami product liability lawyer is the first step to holding those responsible for your injuries accountable.
+Seeking the help of a Miami product liability lawyer is the first step to holding those responsible for your injuries accountable.

 Even if you are unsure of whether or not you have a valid product liability claim, Miami personal injury attorney Mike Redondo is here to take your call, answer your questions and help you pursue the justice you deserve.

-What are the Type of Product Defects?
+What are the different types of product defects?

 In most product liability cases, there are three types of product defects.